Obama’s Operation Geronimo: Reasons Contra

 For quite a long time, Osama bin Laden remained at large despite the vast number of charges against him.
 Even 25 million dollars for information about the whereabouts of the terrorist did not go to anyone.
 Many authorities, including American forces and the Pakistani CIA, worked on the capture.
 Tracking down the target was possible thanks to US intelligence analysts who followed Bin Laden’s couriers and went to a house in Abbottabad, Pakistan, which was well enough protected to arouse suspicion.
 At the same time, there was no clear and exhaustive evidence that the terrorist was located there, in connection with which Barack Obama, organizing the operation, took a considerable risk.

 Neptune Spear is the code name for an operation authorized by President Obama on May 2, 2011, by a special unit called DEVGRU to assassinate an al-Qaeda leader.
-After that, Barack Obama delivered a speech that caused an international outcry.
+Following that, Barack Obama gave a speech that sparked a global uproar.
 While much of the public reaction to Geronimo’s operation was positive, many legal questions remained about the process.
 Al-Qaeda issued a statement announcing the death of its leader four days later.

 Domestic Legislation